OctopusSamples/NDCDevOpsWorkshop/README.md

 * The [TeamCity](https://octopus.com/docs/packaging-applications/build-servers/teamcity) plugin.
 * The [Azure DevOps](https://octopus.com/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension) plugin.

-In addition to these tools, you can use other tools to create your packages, for instance, you might use the following:
+In addition to these tools, you can use other tools to create your packages; for instance, you might use the following:

 * The built-in tools for [TeamCity](https://blog.jetbrains.com/teamcity/2010/02/artifact-packaging-with-teamcity/).
 * [NuGet.exe](https://docs.microsoft.com/en-us/nuget/tools/nuget-exe-cli-reference) to create NuGet packages.
 * [NuGet Package Explorer.](https://github.com/NuGetPackageExplorer/NuGetPackageExplorer)
 * [Grunt, gulp, or octojs](https://octopus.com/docs/deployment-examples/node-deployments/node-on-linux#create-and-push-node.js-project) for JavaScript apps.

-In OctoFX, we are using nuspec files, so our files will be generated for us, so you won't need to use the Package step from the Octopus Azure DevOps plugin and you can read more about OctoPack on <https://octopus.com/docs/packaging-applications/create-packages/octopack>
+In OctoFX, we are using nuspec files, so our files will be generated for us, so you won't need to use the Package step from the Octopus Azure DevOps plugin, and you can read more about OctoPack on <https://octopus.com/docs/packaging-applications/create-packages/octopack>

 ### Full Deployment

-This section of the Workshop, will be led by a presentation so please follow on-screen.
+This section of the Workshop, will be led by a presentation, so please follow on-screen.

 ### Troubleshoot Full Deployment

-This section, we will troubleshoot any issues you're seeing, but more often than not, it's the SQL user having issues.
+This section, we will troubleshoot any issues you're seeing, but more often than not, it's the SQL user having problems.

 * Check SQL Credentials
 * Check any Transformations